microsoft/mu_tiano_platforms/Platforms/Docs/Common/Features/feature_qemurunner.md

 ## Configuration

-The plugin has numerous configuration options to support the SBSA and Q35 Platforms.
+The plugin has numerous configuration options to support the Arm Virt and Q35 Platforms.
 These can be set when calling `stuart_build` or `platform_build` by adding `<name>=<value>` to the command line.

 **Example** setting up unit test to run automatically